- Open Source CEO by Bill Kerr

 What worked

-Charging on day one.
-One major success was asking people to pay.
+Charging on day one: One major success was asking people to pay.
 This helped validate the business model early on, confirming that users found enough value to pay for the service.

-Strong feedback mechanisms.
-To continuously gauge user satisfaction and refine the product, Sidebar drew used NPS and Disappointment Scores with every member.
+Strong feedback mechanisms: To continuously gauge user satisfaction and refine the product, Sidebar drew used NPS and Disappointment Scores with every member.
 Something that they still do today.

 What bombed

-Less structure.
-An early version of Sidebar with a less structured curriculum focused on support rather than concrete goals and work-related achievements didn’t work.
+Less structure: An early version of Sidebar with a less structured curriculum focused on support rather than concrete goals and work-related achievements didn’t work.
 People wanted structure and accountability.

-Meta Ads and expectations.
-The initial strategies to grow the member base and generate user feedback were overly ambitious and unrealistic, leading to difficulties in scaling up membership effectively.
+Meta Ads and expectations: The initial strategies to grow the member base and generate user feedback were overly ambitious and unrealistic, leading to difficulties in scaling up membership effectively.

-Keeping your emotions steady.
-“In the early days I knew everyone personally and when they churned, it's very difficult to separate yourself from the reason to churn,” Asher mentioned on a call with me.
+Keeping your emotions steady: “In the early days, I knew everyone personally and when they churned, it's very difficult to separate yourself from the reason to churn,” Asher mentioned on a call with me.

 Summary

 So there it is.
-That ladies and gentlemen, is how you launch a startup.
+That, ladies and gentlemen, is how you launch a startup.
 Or how Sidebar launched their startup anyway.
 The main takeaway for me here is how much care and effort went into building Sidebar.
 They didn’t just draw up a lean canvas business model (I love the lean canvas) and hit the ground running.
 Sidebar was born from meticulous testing, user research, behavioural ‘patternising’ (new word), and love.

-And I think the results are really showing for themselves.
-If you, are reading this, then you are probably like me, young(ish), ambitious and keen to have a great career you can look on with pride. | ![]() San Diedo by Andres Garcia. |
+And I think the results are showing for themselves.
+If you are reading this, then you are probably like me, young, ambitious and keen to have a great career you can look on with pride.
+If that is in fact you, I suggest giving Sidebar a try.
+Do it for Asher.

 Extra reading